devcjohn/cj.cafe/public/blog/migrating-to-aws-ecs.md

 ## Installing Configuring Terraform

 First I installed the Terraform and AWS CLIs.
-Then I created an IAM user with admin privileges in my AWS account.
+Then I created an IAM user with admin privileges using the AWS Management Console.
 Next, I created CLI access keys for that user, ran **aws configure**, and entered those keys.
-This allows Terraform will automatically to authenticate with AWS.
+This allows Terraform to authenticate with AWS.

-I created a directory for Terraform and created the first file **main.tf.** Later I split this file into several different ones, but for now, I just wanted to get something working.
-There was a lot of trial and error, and I don't want to give you the impression I wrote each of these files in one pass.
-But I'll only be showing you the final files in this blog post for brevity.
+I created a directory for my Terraform files and created the first file **main.tf.** Later I split this file into several different ones, but I'll only be showing you the final files in this blog post for brevity.
+If you are starting a new Terraform project you may want to consider what your final file structure will look like and begin programming using that structure.
+Refactoring Terraform files can be more difficult than standard code because of the way Terraform tracks state.
+See [Here](https://developer.hashicorp.com/terraform/language/modules/develop/refactoring) for more information on Terraform refactoring.

 ## Providers and Variables